 TGax Editor: Please add the two new paragraphs and a NOTE following the 10th paragraph in this subclause as shown below :

 An AP that transmits a Multi-STA BlockAck frame addressed to HE STAs shall set the TA field of the frame to the MAC address of the AP unless dot11MultiBSSIDImplemented is true and the Multi-STA BlockAck frame is directed to STAs from at least two different BSSs of the multiple BSSID set, in which case, the AP shall set the TA field of the frame to the transmitted BSSID.

+NOTE – An AP sets the TA field of the Multi-STA BlockAck frame to the transmitted BSSID when the TXOP is obtained from the transmitted BSSID, independently of the BSS in which the STA(s) soliciting the Multi-STA BlockAck frame are associated (see 10.24.2.4).

+An AP shall not transmit a Compressed BlockAck frame addressed to non-AP STAs associated with an AP corresponding to the nontransmitted BSSID when the TXOP holder is the AP corresponding to the transmitted BSSID.

 ITEM #5: Clarify order of IEs in Nontransmitted BSSID Profile subelement